Chapter 1 – What is a Lead?

 You must provide incentives, offers, and other deals that make these prospects want to become your customers.
 These offers should be targeted to their interests, pain points, or other relevant criteria.

 Leads are potential customers, but there are some leads that are more interested in doing business with you.
 These are known as prospects.

-Prospects are sometimes further categorized as lead-qualified prospects.
+Prospects are sometimes further categorized as lead-qualified prospects in lead generation.
 These are your most receptive prospects by far.
 They have been open to communication, responded often, do their research, and are ready to make their purchase.

 If you have a small business, you’d want to learn more about lead generation in digital marketing.
-In Chapter 4 of this guide, we’ll tell you how to master it.
+In Chapter 4 of this guide, we’ll tell you how to master lead generation.
 By the time you’re done reading, you’ll be able to convert your qualified prospects into paying customers.

 Chapter 4: How to Master Lead Generation?

 So far in this lead generation guide, we’ve discussed what leads are, how to differentiate between leads and prospects, and how to filter leads for qualified prospects in your sales funnel.

 According to marketing and sales data platform RingLead, data inaccuracies can trip up your lead generation.
 Inaccuracies are common and will occur maybe 30% of the time.